dwilliams6683/blinkpibridge/README.md

 mkfs.vfat -F 32 -n BLINK /piusb/sync_sparse_2.bin
 mkfs.vfat -F 32 -n BLINK /piusb/sync_sparse_3.bin
 ```
+_*NOTE:*_ If you do change the location of the sparse files, make sure to adjust this further on in the `piusb.sh` script.
-- You can name the files as you see fit.
+- You can name the files as you prefer.
 I used the `sync_sparse_X.bin` format of naming to make it easier to keep track of what file was being used at the time of creation of the project, as I was working through various ideas.
 If you do change the name of the files, you will need to edit the files in the `piusb.sh` script to reflect the new naming of the files.
 I do recommend using at least 4GB files as the smallest, as the Sync Module will not write to the USB drive if less than 375MB of free space exists.
 4GB will give plenty of head room for using 30sec recordings.

 _(Note: The exact offset and filesystem parameters should match the Blink device requirements.)_